-Students read Shakespeare to develop an understanding of and appreciation for his sonnets and representative comedies, histories, and tragedies, focusing primarily on the spectrum of his earlier work to his career's midpoint.
+Students read Shakespeare to develop an understanding of and appreciation for his sonnets and representative comedies, histories, and tragedies.
+Works selected in this class focus on Shakespeare's earlier career.

 Shakespeare II 3 UNITS (UC: CSU) LECTURE 3 HOURS

 Students continue to study Shakespeare's poetry, theater, and drama with a selection of different works of Shakespeare than those used in English 215.